hartez/PneumaticTube/readme.md

 ### Installation

-If you're not into building the project from source, you can download the latest release [as a .zip](https://github.com/hartez/PneumaticTube/releases/download/1.0.2/PneumaticTube.zip).
+If you're not into building the project from source, you can download the [latest release](https://github.com/hartez/PneumaticTube/releases) as a `.zip`.
 Or, if you're a [chocolatey](https://chocolatey.org/) user, it's also available as a [package](https://chocolatey.org/packages/pneumatictube.portable).
 Just run `choco install pneumatictube.portable` and you should be good to go.

 ### Notes